Ryu Soo-young

 For his mandatory military service, Ryu was a member of the Seoul Metropolitan Police Agency from 2008 to 2010.
 After his discharge, Ryu returned to television in 2011 in the romantic comedy My Princess, and the popular family drama Ojakgyo Family.
 In 2013, he joined the reality/variety show Real Men, in which male celebrities visit army bases and experience daily life there.
 He also played a detective chasing a fugitive in Two Weeks (2013).

 Personal life

+Marriage and family

 Ryu Soo-young married his fellow actress, Park Ha-sun, in a private ceremony at the Mayfield Hotel in Seoul on January 22, 2017.
 Their romantic relationship started in 2014.
 They also worked together in the television drama Two Weeks (2013).

 They welcomed their first child, a daughter, in August 2017.